Andresmup/github-foundations/10_ISSUES/Readme.md

 ### Add a task list

-It can be helpful to break large issues into smaller tasks, or to track multiple related issues in a single larger issue
+It can be helpful to break large issues into smaller tasks, or to track multiple related issues in a single larger issue.

 Add a task list to your issue by prefacing list items with <kbd>[ ]</kbd>.
 Reference existing issues by issue number or URL.